-Helping students prepare for the world of work requires the support of our talented alumni network.
-Through intensive, hands-on training sessions, students participating in the Bruin Development Academy have an opportunity to learn valuable skills from today’s industry leaders.
-These training sessions focus on strengthening students’ analytical thinking, communication skills, writing techniques and other industry-specific skills to provide them with a more comprehensive academic and applied skillset.
+The Bruin Development Academy helps students prepare for the world of work through the support of our talented alumni network.
+Through intensive, hands-on training sessions, participants learn valuable skills from today’s industry leaders.
+These training sessions expose students to various career fields while strengthening communication skills, writing techniques and other industry-specific skills for a more comprehensive academic and applied skillset.
 Guest instructors from an accomplished pool of alumni and friends are brought in to share their experiences and professional advice.